Monisha Longacre, Founder/CEO | Fractional COO | Author | Speaker on Influential Women

 About Monisha

-I've been in the digital media industry for about 25 years and have been a chief operating officer for the last ten years.
-I started my own business, Productivity 101, in 2016, so I've got multiple hats and roles.
-I spent 13 years at the Weather Channel where I managed Weather.com in its heyday when it was a top 15 website, and then worked at several HR and ed tech startups.
+I've been in the digital media industry for about 25 years and have been in a COO role for the last 10 years.
+I started my own business, Productivity 101, in 2016, so I wear multiple hats in various roles.
+I spent 13 years at the Weather Channel where I managed weather.com when it was a top 15 website, and then worked at several HR and ed tech startups.
 I've worked at enterprises and small startups, and then started my own business.
 One of the reasons I wanted to start my own business was to prove I could do it, because I didn't know how.
-I like to challenge myself with new things - why don't I write a book?
+I like to challenge myself with new things - Why don't I write a book?
 Why don't I create an app?
 But more importantly, being in all of those roles, I was personally struggling, and I saw so many colleagues struggling with trying to check all the boxes and do all the things while being burnt out and unfulfilled.
 I really saw an opportunity to help people reset their mindset.
 With technology, social media, and now AI, it's gotten even worse - more, more, more, faster, faster, faster - and it's just draining us mentally, physically, and emotionally.

 Her Interview